pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 +++
 By anyone's account, American bass Matthew Anchel is having a stellar 2021-22.
 He's settling in for a New York-based season, a string of contracts with The Metropolitan Opera that include covering in [_Die Meistersinger von Nürnberg_](https://www.metopera.org/season/2021-22-season/die-meistersinger-von-nurnberg/) and [_Don Carlos_](https://www.metopera.org/season/2021-22-season/don-carlos/), and making his mainstage debut in Laurent Pelly's production of [_Cendrillon_](https://www.metopera.org/season/2021-22-season/cinderella/), sharing the stage with Isabel Leonard, Emily D'Angelo, and Stephanie Blythe.

 Anchel's schedule isn't just a glimpse of good news after a long, dark pandemic - it's a classic checkpoint for any xxx-year-old bass.
-Basses are among the voice types that often have to wield a good amount of professional patience, waiting for the physiology of the voice to mature enough to sing the roles that are available to the lowest of the low.
+Basses are among the voice types that often have to wield a good amount of professional patience, waiting for the physiology of the voice to mature enough to sing the roles that best show them off.

 *
 * modern opera singer, great melding of personality and craft - also, diversifying, which is oddly a new thing for an opera singer